Q-REstraint/SOT Therapy

 • Fewer Side Effects:

-By focusing on the genetic code of abnormal cells or viruses, SOT may reduce the risk of unwanted side effects often associated with conventional treatments, such as nausea, fatigue, and immune system suppression.
+By focusing on the genetic code of abnormal cells or viruses, Q-REstraint/SOT may reduce the risk of unwanted side effects often associated with conventional treatments, such as nausea, fatigue, and immune system suppression.

 • Complementary Therapy: